-7. Conventional Woolite or a cashmere soap aren't necessary…I regularly use Avalon Organics Lavender Shampoo.
+8. Conventional Woolite or a cashmere soap aren't necessary…I regularly use Avalon Organics Lavender Shampoo for this task.
 Add about 2 Tablespoons to a small load; this is plenty to make a nice natural lather.
 [I also read that baby shampoo can be used - but I haven't tried this option to confirm results.]
 NOTE: I also successfully tested sweaters using regular liquid laundry detergents by Seventh Generation & Mrs Meyer's (I prefer the lavender scents of these brands).
-Just be sure to use a small amount!
+Just be sure to use a small amount of detergent!

-8. Remove from the machine as soon as the cycle is finished, take the sweater out of the pillowcase, block and let air dry flat.
-[I used the top of a small laundry rack, put a towel under the sweater to avoid rack-lines.
+9. Remove from the machine as soon as the cycle is finished, take the sweater out of the pillowcase, block and let air dry on a flat, clean surface.
+[I use the top of a small laundry rack, put a towel under the sweater to avoid rack-lines.
 Drape the arms slightly over the sides and resting on top to avoid stretching, and support a collar on one of the rungs if needed.
 You can do the same thing on a table BUT be sure to turn it regularly because there is no air-flow like on a laundry rack.]
 NOTE: See comments for instructions on "blocking" and other tips!

 10. After a few hours, turn the sweater right-side out.
 Re-block if necessary and leave to continue air-drying; also, gave it a quick shake to move the air around the fibers and put it back until it is dry.
 The sweater will keep its size and shape.
 The shampoo makes it soft and lavender scented!